 Making Sense of Subclavius

-With this week's sale on my Thoracic Outlet Syndrome course, I thought I'd highlight a really common trigger point in throwers.
+In light of a recent question I got from a customer of my Thoracic Outlet Syndrome course, I thought I’d highlight a really common trigger point in throwers.
 Look no further than subclavius.
 It’s stuck right between the clavicle (collarbone) and first rib (highlighted in red here).

 In normal posture, the clavicle should have a slight upslope.
 In many throwers who sit in scapular depression, downward rotation, and/or anterior tilt, the clavicle is pulled down even more, as the collarbone interacts with the shoulder blade at the acromioclavicular joint.
 Wherever the scapula goes, the collarbone goes.